KingKrouch/EnigmaFix/README.md

 **NOTE:** If you remove "sudo", the Arch Linux instructions should also apply to MSYS2.

+**NOTE:** For NixOS, you shouldn't need any extra dependencies.
+Follow the build instructions.

 ### Recommendations:
 * [JetBrains CLion](https://www.jetbrains.com/clion/) *(You can also use [Visual Studio](https://visualstudio.microsoft.com/vs/) to edit and compile the source code, assuming you install it with the C++ CMake tools for Windows component)*
 * [Windows Subsystem for Linux _(If using Windows)_](https://ubuntu.com/wsl)